 The main purpose of a website is to display information for visitors to acknowledge.
 When you include descriptions, paragraphs, and captions in your website design, use a light background for dark text, and vice versa.
 This creates a contrast that makes it easy for readers to identify words on the screen.

-The user interface, or menu, should be easy for visitors to identify and locate on your website.
-This interface is commonly found under the website’s header.
+The user interface, or menu (header), should be easy for visitors to identify and locate on your website.
 It is important that this interface has a strong contrast with the website’s body section.

 When all parts of your website come together, they should create a page that is simple and clean.
-Additionally, you want every page of your website to look cohesive, so be sure to use the same colors for each area of the page, on every page.
+Be sure to use the same colors for each area of the page to look more cohesive.

 Use a logo and images effectively.